mohitjoshi155/Roboget/docs/rgp-rules.md

 Detect:
 		Link1=Detect|File system or registry key
-		Optional you can use the Detect command, to check wheter an package is Installed
+		Optional you can use the Detect command, to check whether an package is Installed

 ----------------------------------------------------------------------------------------------------------